aimas-lund/ros2-pcl-fusion/README.md

 - [ ] Point-wise concatenation
 - [ ] Option to only perform cloud validation on first synced message

-Note: some of the above may exist in-repo but still need validation/wiring.
+Note: some of the above may exist in-repo but still need additional work.

 ## Overview